mangalam-research/wed/doc/help.rst

 into issues and the higher the priority for resolving bugs happening with this browser.

-* Chrome 60 and higher.
+* The latest stable version of Chrome.

-* Edge, but see `the section about it <Edge_>`_.
-We expect wed probably works fine on it.
+* The latest stable version of Edge.

 * IE 11, but see `the section about it <IE11>`_.

-* Relatively recent versions of Chrome: older than the latest releases but not very old.
+* Versions of Chrome or Edge older than the latest stable version, but not very old.
 (Yeah, this is vague.
 Sorry about that.)

 File an issue on github if you find a problem with one of the supported browsers above.